elucian/bee/syntax/structure.md

 **pattern:**

-This pattern demonstrate how to declare an aspect named "test".
+This pattern demonstrate how to declare an aspect named "test.bee".

 ```
-** define aspect with parameter p and result "r"
+** define aspect with parameter "p" and result "r"
 aspect test(p ∈ N) => (r ∈ N):

-** define a private rule
+** define a local rule
 rule abs(i ∈ Z) => (v ∈ N):
   when (i < 0) do
     alter v := -i;